JustAMan/russian-ai-cup-visual/README.md

 * `text x0 y0 msg <color>` - show `msg` at coordinates (x0, y0) with color `color`

 Color `<color>` is actually an `r g b` triple of floats where `0.0 0.0 0.0` will be black and `1.0 1.0 1.0` will be white.

+# Re-playing games from russianaicup.ru with visual debug
+To support that your debug client has to support syncing model.
+It is currently done as follows:
+1. Each tick plugin sends to the client `SYNC <TICK_NUMBER>` line and waits for `ACK` from client
+2. Debug client should respond with `ACK` as soon as the strategy using this client has finished computing `<TICK_NUMBER>` tick

+This mode has to be enabled in `visualizer-plugin.properties` with setting `plugin-do-tick-sync` to either `true` or to `auto`.
+Auto mode will detect replay mode by checking names of players and assuming that if there is **NO** `MyStrategy` then it is a replay and it requires sync mode.

 # How strategy can use it
 Well, this is actually up to the user... currently there is very simple debug client implemented in Python provided.